ghrio/medivault-service/README.md

 - **Web Framework:** Standard `net/http`
 - **Database Access:** sqlc (SQL query code generation)
 - **Database:** PostgreSQL (or another SQL database of your choice)
+- **Security:**
+  - JWT (JSON Web Tokens) for authentication
+  - Bcrypt for password hashing
+  - HTTPS for secure communication
+- **Code Quality:**
+  - Go's `fmt` and `vet` tools for code formatting and static analysis
+  - sqlc for type-safe SQL query generation
 - **Other Tools:**
   - Git for version control
   - Go's built-in testing framework for unit and integration tests